Funeral Services Administration

 Spring, 3 credit hours

-Study of management techniques and procedures necessary for successful operation of a small business with the major emphasis on funeral home management.
-Three hours lecture per week.
+This course is a survey of various management techniques and procedures that are necessary for the successful operation of a small business with the major emphasis on funeral home management.

 FSAD 225 PROFESSIONAL FUNERAL PRACTICE